livestreamx/pytest-markers-presence/README.rst

 * Setting Allure titles for BDD tests based on 'Scenario' information
 * Task tracker URL specification for ticket links compiling
 * Collecting of task tracker tickets with specified keyword
+* Enable setting of fail exitcode when all session tests were skipped

 Installation